ecbrown7/ecbrown7.github.io/_posts/2022-06-29-evanbrown-third-blog-post.md

 rating.
 I’ll demonstrate making some scatter plots to investigate the relationship between certain nutrients and the cereals health rating.
-I’ll plot a nice looking plot for the first protein plot then mess with controlling some ggplot features just to have fun and make a cooloer looking plot for sugars.
+I’ll plot a nice looking plot for the first protein plot then mess with controlling some ggplot features just to have fun and make a cooler looking plot for sugars.

 ``` r